vkopio/nodejs-docker-webapp/README.md

 # nodejs-docker-webapp

-Example app for showing building a simple web app using Jenkins and deploying to Kubernetes
+Example app for showing building a simple web app using docker and Jenkins, deploying to Kubernetes